autom8ter/memeblast/README.md

 twilio_key: "XXXXXXXXXXX"

 ## from is a string array of Twilio numbers to send from(you must own them)
-## note: smsdos chooses which number to send from randomly
+## note: memeblast chooses which number to send from randomly
 from:
   - "+1XXX8397357"
   - "+172XXX281921"